Paro International Airport

 Visibility & Ceiling

-Visibility is unrestricted.
-The ceiling is 7000 feet AGL (overcast), well above standard VFR minimums.
+Visibility is reduced to 4 km.
+IFR conditions prevail and an instrument clearance is required for operations in controlled airspace.
+The ceiling is 5000 feet AGL (overcast), well above standard VFR minimums.

 Temperature & Moisture